ckeditor/ckeditor4-docs/guides/dev/howtos/interface/README.md

 	config.resize_dir = 'horizontal';

-## How Do I Remove the Toolbar Collapse Button?
+## How Do I Add the Toolbar Collapse Button?

 CKEditor toolbar can be collapsed and restored by using the **Collapse Toolbar** button located in the bottom right-hand corner of the toolbar (for RTL languages — in the bottom left-hand corner).

-{@img ../../images/ui_collapse.png The Collapse Toolbar button in CKEditor}
+{@img ui_collapse.png The Collapse Toolbar button in CKEditor}

-If you want to disable the this feature, you need to set the {@link CKEDITOR.config#toolbarCanCollapse toolbarCanCollapse} parameter to `false`.
+If you want to enable this feature, you need to set the {@link CKEDITOR.config#toolbarCanCollapse toolbarCanCollapse} parameter to `true`.

-	config.toolbarCanCollapse = false;
+	config.toolbarCanCollapse = true;

 ## How Do I Add or Remove Toolbar Buttons?

 CKEditor {@link CKEDITOR.config#toolbar toolbar} is an array of button elements that you can freely add or remove.

-{@img ../../images/ui_toolbar.png The CKEditor toolbar}
+{@img ui_toolbar.png The CKEditor toolbar}

 Check the [Toolbar Customization](#!/guide/dev_toolbar) section of this guide for more information on how to customize it.